d9pouces/django-floor/doc/source/newproject.rst

 .. code-block:: bash

-  pip install sphinx
+  pip install sphinx  # some extra style packages may be required cd doc make html cd ..
-  cd doc
-  make html
-  cd ..

-how files are generated?
+How files are generated?
 ~~~~~~~~~~~~~~~~~~~~~~~~

 The `gen_dev_files` command looks for files in some directories.